 A Distraction Is a Gate

-Long ago and far from here, a pilgrim was travelling in the hills.
+Long ago and far from here, a pilgrim was traveling in the hills.
 His thoughts were like clouds and dreams.
 He forgot to think, since there wasn’t anyone to think.
 He became lost in his walking.

 He rounded a bend, and on the opposite wall of the canyon there was a peach tree in blossom.
 The blossoms were white with crimson in the center.
 No veil separated him from them, and suddenly the peach blossoms were him.
 The tree, the river, the birds, the sunlight, the morning cold—everything was peach blossoms.
 He laughed out loud.
 His name was Lingyun, and he wrote: